FAIRmat-NFDI/AreaC-Tutorial10_2023/docs/part3.md

     </label>
 </div>

-Each representation comes with a **scope** and **type**, which specify the entity (e.g. wavefunction, density, exchange-correlation density, integration grid) and the overall basis set, respectively.
+Each representation comes with a **scope** and a **type**, which specify the entity (e.g. wavefunction, density, exchange-correlation density, integration grid) and the overall basis set, respectively.
 Hardly any code sticks to a single set of parameters values, instead adapting them according to task at hand.
 For this reason there can be multiple electrons representations, each with their unique scope.
 Those reported in the search are always the settings for `scope = wavefunction`.